websivu-projekti/movie-website-project/README.md

 ### :star: Add a review

 On movies' and TV-series' individual pages, users can leave their review of said content.
 Reviews consist of a star rating going from 1 to 5 stars and a possibility to write a review in the text box.
 Only logged in users can leave reviews, but logged out users are welcome to browse them.

-### :star: Create a list

-\(Pysytäänkö ainoastaan yhdessä favourite listassa vai annetaanko mahdollisuus tehdä useampi lista?\)
+Logged in users are able to add movies and series to their favourites, or to groups they own or are a member of.

 ### :star: Create a group

-Logged in users can create groups with other users in them.
+Logged in users can create groups where other users can send join requests.
 Users belonging to a group can then add movies and TV-series they might want to watch to the group's list.
-If the movie or TV-series has an upcoming showtime in a nearby theater or can be watched from a service, users can link those next to the content.

 \(Users can also change the icon for their group.\)

 ## Installation

-\(Tarkentuu\)
+The site is available on \(insert website\).
+You can also get a local development version by copying the repository.

 ## Technical information